 Capsular Contracture

 When you have a breast augmentation procedure, it can be a significant challenge if you do not have the results you want.
 Due to the nature of the procedure, some patients may experience complications that can interfere with the enjoyment of their results.
-If you are experiencing capsular contracture in Beverly Hills after a breast augmentation, Dr. Gabbay can provide a way back to loving your results.
-Contact Gabbay Plastic Surgery today to set up your consultation and learn if you are a candidate for capsular contracture treatment.
+If you are experiencing capsular contracture in Beverly Hills after a breast augmentation, Dr. Gabbay can provide a way back to feeling comfortable in your own body and restoring your well-being.

 What Is Capsular Contracture?

-Capsular contracture is a condition that can develop after breast augmentation.
-It occurs when the scar tissue around the implant tightens and hardens, causing an uncomfortable feeling of tightness in the breast area.
+Capsular contracture is a condition that can develop after breast augmentation when the scar tissue around the implant tightens and hardens, causing an uncomfortable feeling of tightness in the breast area.
 In some cases, capsular contracture can cause pain or even disfigurement of the breast, interfering with your results and quality of life.
 For some patients, contractures may form within a few months of their procedure.
 Other patients, however, may have several years of normal breast augmentation results before a contracture forms.

 • Firmness or tightness in the breast